 - Antibiotics: These may be used to fight infections of the anus caused by bacteria.

-- Antiviral medications: Medicines such as acyclovir (Zovirax), famciclovir (Famvir), and valacyclovir (Valtrex) are used to treat anus infections caused by the herpes viruses HSV-1 and HSV-2.
+- Antiviral medications: Medicines such as acyclovir (Zovirax), famciclovir (Famvir), and valacyclovir (Valtrex) are used to treat anal infections caused by the herpes viruses HSV-1 and HSV-2.

 - Incision and drainage: Serious skin infections (abscesses) in or around the anus may require this surgical procedure to drain the infected fluid.

-- Anus surgery: Cancer of the anus, anus warts, abscess, or fistula may require surgery to correct the problem.
+- Anus surgery: Cancer of the anus, anal warts, abscess, or fistula may require surgery to correct the problem.

-- Anus wart treatments: Doctors may use surgery, freezing (cryotherapy), a laser or heat probe, or other treatments to remove warts from the anus.
+- Anal wart treatments: Doctors may use surgery, freezing (cryotherapy), a laser or heat probe, or other treatments to remove warts from the anus.

 - Stool softeners: Constipation may cause hard stools and painful bowel movements.
 Over-the-counter or prescription stool softeners can relieve these symptoms.